jsm13/Bubble-Pop-Mania/project-worksheet.md

 Use this section to describe your final project and perhaps any links to relevant sites that help convey the concept and\or functionality.

+This game is a point and click game called Bubble Pop Mania.
+The idea is to click the bubbles to clear the screen.
+The bubbles change in each level, ending as meteors attaching the Earth in the 3rd round.

 ## Wireframes

 Include images of your wireframes.
+(DONE)
 ## Priority Matrix

 Include a full list of features that have been prioritized based on the `Time and Importance` Matix.